Sunday, January 5, 2025

 Alicia had actually ridden in a limousine once before for the same occasion as, she presumed, many one-time limo riders: prom.
 The broken nose prom.
 She hadn't started dating Zack yet by that point.
 Broken nose prom was with Brian.
 Brian wasn't a nice person.

 The extremely high, very sharp doors of the hot pink cast iron gate parted to allow the excessive vehicle through.
 The long drive up the manor afforded her a good look at the sprawling pink playground in the front yard.
-It had everything a kid could want--at least a kid who grew up in the era before people cared about what playground equipment was made of.
-A swingset with a pair of swings and a pair-swing, hand-push merry-go-round, see-saw, two-story wooden gazebo castle with connecting tower and a bouncy bridge made of rope and wooden planks, a couple of rocking horses mounted on springs, jungle gym, monkey bars - the works.
+It had everything a kid could want--at least a kid who grew up in an era before people cared about what playground equipment was made of.
+A swing set with a pair of swings and a pair-swing, hand-push merry-go-round, see-saw, two-story wooden gazebo castle with connecting tower and a bouncy bridge made of rope and wooden planks, a couple of rocking horses mounted on springs, jungle gym, monkey bars--the works.
 All brutally pink, right down to the woodchips.
-The paint job looked recent.
+The paint job looked new.

 The car pulled up to a mansion the same color as the driveway, statue, and fountain.
-To many people–most people–the word "mansion" conjures a certain mental image.
-Alicia certainly had that picture in her head before the car pulled around.
+To many people--most people--the word "mansion" conjures a certain mental image.
+Alicia had very much the same picture in her head before the car pulled around.
 This mansion did not resemble that image.
 It looked like a giant had thrown a nightclub into the side of a house and it stuck.

 Alicia reached for her gym bag as the door opened.
 "Thank you," she said, stepping out of the stretch limousine.
 It was at least 30 feet long and pinker than heck.
 "Sorry about having to pick me up at a gas station.
 I promise it was for the best."